Normally speakers use the “Thank you for your attention!” slide for two reasons:

 Wise Piece of Advice

+We have suggested five helpful ways of substituting "Thank you for your attention" slide.
+But that's not the limit!
 There certainly exist plenty of other ways to do it.
 The main thing is to keep in mind the goal of the speech and the utility of the final slide.